-.4 For earthing straps up to 5 metres in length the width shall be at least 100 mm (may be relevant on board vessels made of wood or synthetic materials).
+.4 For earthing straps up to 5 metres in length the width shall be at least 100 mm (which may be relevant onboard ships made of wood or synthetic materials).

 .5 It shall be noted that a long earthing strap or bar will act as an antenna and radiate energy.